 Independent members of the Board of Directors receive compensation in the form of an annual retainer and an annual equity award.
 Directors have the ability to defer 25% to 100% of the retainer.
 Deferred amounts are converted into stock units and credited to an account in the Director's name using the average of the high and low trading prices of our Common Stock on the first trading day in January of that year.
-In 2014, each Board member received an annual retainer of \$90,000, and the Lead Director received an additional retainer of \$20,000.
-The Chair of the Audit Committee received an additional retainer of \$20,000, each other member of the Audit Committee received an additional retainer of \$5,000, the Chair of the Nominating and Governance Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$10,000 and the Chair of the Cha service.
-RSUs vest on the third anniversary of the date of the grant.
-If a Director's Board service ends as a result of a scheduled Board term expiration, then all of the Director's equity will vest in full.
-If a Director's Board service is terminated prior to a normal termination or re-election date, then unvested equity is forfeited.
-In February 2014, each non-employee Director received a grant of 1,172 RSUs, prorated based on service.
-The RSUs awarded February 18, 2014 have a grant price of \$85.35, the closing price of our Common Stock on February 18, 2014.
-Mr. Griffin, who was elected to the Board at the 2014 Annual Meeting of Stockholders, received a grant of 611 RSUs.
-The RSUs awarded September 16, 2014 have a grant price of \$81.88, the closing price of our Common Stock on September 16, 2014.
+In 2015, each Board member received an annual retainer of \$90,000, and the Lead Director received an additional retainer of \$20,000.
+The Chair of the Audit Committee received an additional retainer of \$20,000, each other member of the Audit Committee received an additional retainer of \$5,000, the Chair of the Nominating and Governance Committee received an additional retainer of \$10,000 and the Chair of the Compensation Committee received an additional retainer of \$15,000.

+The Nominating and Governance Committee works with an independent compensation consultant, Meridian, to do an annual assessment of Director compensation, including providing the Nominating and Governance Committee with market research and benchmarking data using a peer group of companies similar to that used in the Compensation Committee's evaluation of executive compensation.
+We query our consultant on new developments, best practices and trends in Director Compensation, and Meridian serves as a resource to the Nominating and Governance Committee.
+However, the Nominating and Governance Committee makes its own decisions, uses its own judgment and comes to its own conclusions.

 In addition to the retainer, non-employee Directors are reimbursed for travel and other reasonable out-of-pocket expenses related to attendance at Board and Committee meetings.
-Directors receive no additional compensation for Board or Committee meeting attendance.
+Directors receive no additional compensation for

+Board or Committee meeting attendance.
 Members of our Board who are also our employees do not receive compensation for their services as Directors.